awsdocs/aws-amplify-console-user-guide/doc_source/running-tests.rst

 .. image:: images/disable-test-branch.png

-Disabling tests with this variable will cause the test step to be skipped altogether during a build, to re-enable tests, simple set this value "false", or delete the environment variable.
+Disabling tests with this variable will cause the test step to be skipped altogether during a build.
+To re-enable tests,  set this value to *false*, or delete the environment variable.